 From the left: Einar Wathne, Henning Beltestad, Maria Helsengreen, Nina Stangeland, Andreas Kvame, Håvard Walde, Elise Sæle Dahle and Björgólfur Hávarðsson.
 Photo: Silje Ringheim

 At the launch, Minister of Fisheries and Ocean Policy, Bjørnar Selnes Skjæran, stated why it is important to focus on sustainable feed.

-– To create an even more sustainable industry, it`s one of the most important things we can work on.
+– It`s one of the most important things we can work with to create an even more sustainable industry.
 It concerns food safety, it`s about taking care of the climate and the environment, and it`s about job opportunities and value creation, he said.